-Helen Donnelly (Founder, Executive Director, Artistic Director, Program Co-ordinator) is an award-winning clown teacher and performer.
+Helen Donnelly (Founder) is an award-winning clown teacher and performer.
 She has worked as a professional Therapeutic Clown since 2004.
 Her career in this field has included SickKids, Long Term Care facilities across the GTA serving elders with dementia, and for the last 12 years as been a Therapeutic Clown practitioner at Holland Bloorview Kids Rehabilitation Hospital as 'Dr Flap'.

 Her career outside healthcare has included touring with Circus Orange and Cirque du Soleil as a clown.
 She has presented and offered training at healthcare conferences both nationally and internationally since 2007.

-Her passions include creating new opportunities for clown artists and nurturing existing Therapeutic Clowning practices to help clown artists attain best practice standards for themselves and their programs.
-She is thrilled to have created and led North America’s first Certificate Program for Therapeutic Clowning.
-She is ever grateful to George Brown College (Continuing Education), and to the Veterans Centre at Sunnybrook Health Sciences Centre and to Safehaven for hosting the student placements at their respective sites.
-Contact her: email@example.com
+She was passionate about creating new opportunities for clown artists and nurturing existing Therapeutic Clowning practices to help clown artists attain best practice standards for themselves and their programs.
+She was thrilled to have created and led North America’s first Certificate Program for Therapeutic Clowning.
+She was ever grateful to George Brown College (Continuing Education), and to the Veterans Centre at Sunnybrook Health Sciences Centre and to Safehaven for hosting the student placements at their respective sites.